Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Results

 In the final stage of our hierarchical pipeline, the coherent integration time is extended to its maximum of $T_c = 90$ days.
 The objective of this stage is twofold: to achieve the ultimate precision in the localization of intrinsic parameters within the previously constrained search range, and to analytically reconstruct the extrinsic parameters—including the \ac{BD} mass $m$ and the initial orbital phase $\Phi_0$—from the maximum-likelihood estimators.
 This transition from a semi-coherent search to a fully coherent refinement allows us to break the remaining degeneracies, providing the final convergence required for high-precision parameter recovery.

 The recovered intrinsic parameters and analytically reconstructed extrinsic parameters from Stage III are summarized in Table~\ref{tab:final_results}.
 Overall, the recovered values are consistent with the injected parameters within the estimated uncertainties.
-For the intrinsic parameters, the primary quantities ($f_0, e_0, s, M$) are recovered with a precision of $\mathcal{O}(10^{-3})$ or better, with the orbital frequency reaching a relative error of $<10^{-6}$.
-The angular parameters ($\lambda_s, \beta_s, \alpha_0, \iota$) are constrained to within a few percent.
-Regarding the extrinsic parameters, the analytical reconstruction yields $\hat{m} = 0.0501\,\mathrm{M_\odot}$ and $\hat{\Phi}_0 = 2.8617\,\mathrm{rad}$.
-The mass $m$ achieves a relative error of $2\times10^{-3}$, demonstrating that our weighted estimator effectively leverages information across multiple harmonics.
+For the intrinsic parameters, the primary quantities ($f_0, e_0, s, M$) are recovered with a precision of $\mathcal{O}(10^{-4})$ or better, with the orbital frequency reaching a relative error of $2.0\times10^{-6}$.
+The angular parameters ($\alpha_0, \iota$) are constrained to within a few percent.
+Notably, while the individual angular coordinates $\lambda_s$ and $\beta_s$ exhibit relatively high relative uncertainties—$7.9\%$ and $25\%$, respectively—the spin inclination angle (defined relative to the Galactic Anticenter) is constrained with a remarkably high absolute precision of $0.37^\circ$.
+This apparent discrepancy arises from the strong correlation and degeneracy between $\lambda_s$ and $\beta_s$ in the parameter space, a detailed visualization of this degeneracy is provided in Fig.~\ref{fig:2F_l_b} in Appendix~\ref{app:f_degeneracy}.
+Regarding the extrinsic parameters, the analytical reconstruction yields $\hat{m} = 0.0532\,\mathrm{M_\odot}$ and $\hat{\Phi}_0 = 2.9892\,\mathrm{rad}$.
+The mass $m$ achieves a relative error of $6.4\times10^{-2}$, demonstrating that our weighted estimator effectively leverages information across multiple harmonics.
 Compared to Stage I and Stage II, the dominant improvement achieved at this final stage is the substantial enhancement in parameter precision.

 The efficiency of the search in this high-precision regime is illustrated in Fig.~\ref{fig:2F_iteration_90}, which displays the evolution of the fully coherent $2\mathcal{F}$ statistic.
-The trajectory shows a rapid and stable climb toward the theoretical value, $2\mathcal{F}_{\mathrm{theory}} = 17660$, saturating at the global maximum within the first few thousand iterations.
+The trajectory shows a rapid and stable climb toward the theoretical value, $2\mathcal{F}_{\mathrm{theory}} = 13015$, saturating at the global maximum within the first few thousand iterations.
 This unambiguous localization in Stage III indicates that the earlier-stage filtering has effectively eliminated secondary maxima that typically hinder fully coherent searches.

 To further visualize the power of the hierarchical approach, Fig.~\ref{fig:hierarchical_pso} compares the parameter localization across all three stages.
 The progressive contraction of the search range for the spin $s$ and mass $M$ illustrates how incremental coherence and refined search range break the parameter degeneracies that are otherwise unresolved in Stage~I. While the initial stage provides a rough localization, the transition to Stage~III yields a dramatic sharpening of the parameter best fit values, localized precisely on the injected parameters (red dotted lines).